Leopoldov95/Vagabond-Connect/README.md

 ## General Info
-This is a Proof of Concept (POC) fullstack Travel-based Social Media application created using the MERN stack with Typescript.
-Users can create posts as well as comment and like other user's posts.
-Users also have a profile page in which they can write about themselves and display their favorite and visited countries.
-Users must have an account in order to have these actions available to them.
-All posts, comments, and users are stored in a MongoDB database managed using NodeJS.
+This is a Full-Stack Social Media website where a user can have an account, create a post and manage it, follow and view other users, comment on posts, and personaliz their profile page.
+All information is stored in a Mongo database and the frontend was created using React and Typescript.

 ## Screenshot
 ![ScreenShot](https://github.com/Leopoldov95/hotel_mern/blob/main/screenshot.png?raw=true)